 Maths

-We follow a concrete and pictorial abstract model and use manipulatives with our pupils.
-We encourage them to show their learning through different models.
+We follow a concrete, pictorial, abstract model and use practical resources with our pupils to explain new concepts.
+We encourage them to show their learning through different models, before asking them to calculate mentally.
 We ensure that our pupils’ knowledge of place value and the four operations is secure before moving them on to more challenging activities.
+We use Times Tables Rock Stars to develop fluency of multiplication and division facts.

 Science